HBClab/NiBetaSeries/.joss/paper.md

 NiBetaSeries is not developed in a vacuum.

-Conceptualization of the BetaSeries Method is credited to Jesse Rissman, and the LSS method to Jeanette Mumford.
+Conceptualization of the BetaSeries Method is credited to Jesse Rissman [@Rissman2004], and the LSS method to Jeanette Mumford [@Mumford2012].
 Additionally, Michelle Voss provided guidence over the entirety of the project.
-The organization of the code is indebted to `fmriprep` and their developers/maintainers for inspiration.
+The organization of the code is indebted to `fmriprep` and their developers/maintainers for inspiration [@Esteban2018a].
 Neurohackademy is to thank for providing the environment to help the project grow with new contributors.
 Finally, all the contributors listed in `zenodo` and `github` have contributed both code and intellectually to NiBetaSeries pushing the project to new heights.